Skip to main content

 15. Gap year explanation letter (if applicable)

-Required Documents for United Arab Emirates Study Visa
+Documents Required for Your United Arab Emirates Study Visa

-Required Documents for United Arab Emirates Study Visa
+Documents Required for Your United Arab Emirates Study Visa

 1. Insufficient proof of financial support